icespide/thwip/README.md

 ## Components
 You should always try to abstract components so they can be reused.
 The console has lots of different screens that do many things but should retain a similar look and feel.
 The reuse of components helps to acheive this consistent look.

 When writing new styles try not to think of it in terms of the specific screen you're building.
 You should instead try to write styles in a way that they can be reused in other parts of the application, because they probably can!
-A class name like `.smartgroups-tree-nav` has limited uses, where as a name like `.tree-nav` is more generic and could be reused in other screens.
+A class name like `.smartgroups-tree-nav` has limited uses, whereas a name like `.tree-nav` is more generic and could be reused in other screens.

 Component styles should have their own individual less file.
 For example a tree navigation component would have a corresponding tree-nav.less file.